Frequently Asked Questions

 You will be informed in writing of the Local Authority decision and when you have the right to appeal.
 As a first step you should contact your SEN Team to discuss the way forward.
 You can contact IASK at any time to ask for support if you are not happy with the decisions made.

 An Education, Health and Care Plan is a legal document that outlines all the child’s special educational needs and the objectives and provision to meet those needs.
 Schools and other providers will have a copy of the EHCP and will use it to inform their provision for your child/young person.

 The EHC plan must be reviewed yearly.
 The statutory Annual Review is a formal meeting to discuss the provision and outcomes laid out in the EHC plan and how effective this has been.

 This is a formal meeting so there should be at least you and a member of staff from the school, usually the SENCO.
-The school may invite other professionals who are working with your child and you can also make a request for someone you would like to be invited.
+The school may invite other practitioners who are working with your child and you can also make a request for someone you would like to be invited.
 You should be told who is going to attend and you can take someone with you to support you.
 If you are worried about going or not happy with the way things are working then you can contact IASK to ask for advice and ask if someone from the service can attend (this may be possible with advanced notice and is dependent on availability).

 Before the Annual Review you will be asked for your views (Section A).
 All information, including any updated reports must be circulated 2 weeks before the Annual Review meeting, your child's views should also be provided.

 The school then have 2 weeks to send of the paperwork from the Annual Review meeting to the SEND case officer.
 They then have a further 2 weeks (4 weeks from the meeting) to decide if they will amend the EHC plan, leave it as it is or cease to maintain it.